-The Hillel Torah Birthday Club invites parents to make a donation in honor of their child's birthday.
-A book plate is affixed to the book and the birthday child is the first one allowed to check out the book.
+The Birthday Book Club invites parents to make a donation in honor of their child's birthday.
+A bookplate is affixed to the book in their child's honor, and they will be the first to check out the new book.